BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

     better).
 And negative-log, this is the log-score multiplied by -1, as with the deviance scale, a lower value is better.

-We can also represent part of the information in Table {numref}`table:compare_00`  graphically in {numref}`fig:compare_dummy`.
+We can also represent part of the information in {numref}`table:compare_00`  graphically in {numref}`fig:compare_dummy`.
 Models are also ranked from higher predictive accuracy to lower.
 The open dots represent the values of `loo`, the black dots are the